asterics/FLipMouse/Documentation/Fabrication/rp2040_preparation/README.md

 2. Open a shell window
 3. Call the script: `python3 rp2040_preparation.py -d <FM/FP/FB> -s <serial port> [-o<step number>]`

   _-d <FM/FP/FB>_ Select the device firmware to be flashed.
 Use FM for FLipMouse.
 (FP for FlipPad and FB for FABI are not finished yet)

   _-s <serial port>_ Select a serial port where the Arduino Nano 2040 microcontroller is connected (/dev/ttyACM0 or /dev/ttyUSB0)

   _-o <stepNumber>_ (optional) Start with given stepNumber (2-7): this omits the initial steps and starts with the given step

 # Running the script (if working under Windows)

 1. Open a shell window (press Windows key and type `cmd<enter>`, then use cd to change to the folder where the script is located)
 2. Call the script: `python3 rp2040_preparation_win.py -d <FM/FP>`

   _-d_ Select the firmware to be flashed.
 Use FM for FLipMouse.
-(FP for FlipPad and FB for FABI are not finished yet) Note that no serial COM Port name needs to be specified, the determines the COM port during the process.
+(FP for FlipPad and FB for FABI are not finished yet)

+  Note that no serial COM Port name needs to be specified, the determines the COM port during the process.

 3. Attach the Arduino Nano RP2040 Connect to the computer.
-The process should finish after 7 steps.
+The process should start and finish automatically after 7 steps.
 If the scrpit fails or hangs, Press Ctrl+C, unplug the Arduino and restart the script.

 # Testing